-C. Obtain a listing of those employees that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select 2 employees, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the Office's policy on termination payments.
-Agree the hours to the employees' cumulative leave records and agree the pay rates to the employees' authorized pay rates in the employees' personnel files and agree the termination payments to the Office's policy.
+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the Office's policy on termination payments.
+Agree the hours to the employees' or officials' cumulative leave records, agree the pay rates to the employees'/officials' authorized pay rates in the employees'/officials' personnel files, and agree the termination payments to the Office's policy.